Montenegro in the Eurovision Song Contest 2019: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 28 January 2019, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 28 January 2019, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Montenegro was placed into the first semi-final, to be held on 14 May 2019, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
-Montenegro was set to perform in position 2, following the entry from Cyprus and preceding the entry from Finland.
+Montenegro was set to perform in position 2, following the entry from Cyprus and before the entry from Finland.

+The two semi-finals and the final were broadcast in Montenegro on TVCG 1, TVCG 2 and TVCG SAT with commentary by Dražen Bauković and Tijana Mišković.
+The Montenegrin spokesperson, who announced the top 12-point score awarded by the Montenegrin jury during the final, was Ajda Šufta.

 Semi-final

-Montenegro performed second in the first semi-final, following the entry from Cyprus and preceding the entry from Finland.
+D mol took part in technical rehearsals on 4 and 9 May, followed by dress rehearsals on 13 and 14 May.
+This included the jury show on 13 May where the professional juries of each country watched and voted on the competing entries.

+The Montenegrin performance featured the members of D mol on stage in white and red outfits.
+The performance began with the group members scattered throughout the stage before meeting up to the middle of the stage to form a circle during the chorus.
+At the end of the song, the group performed a simulation that involved five of the members supporting the remaining member Mirela Ljumić who was about to fall to the floor.
+The stage director for the performance was Gorčin Stojanović and the choreographer was Staša Stanković.

 At the end of the show, Montenegro was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Montenegro placed sixteenth in the semi-final, receiving a total of 46 points: 15 points from the televoting and 31 points from the juries.